04 February, 2021

 “I’m from a very outdoor-oriented family and I’ve grown up with boats.
 My parents said, why don’t you apply, give it a shot?”

-He joined the Navy in 2014, aged 18, and started his Junior Officer training on his first ever visit to Auckland.
+He joined the Navy in 2014 after finishing at Nayland College, aged 18, and started his Junior Officer training on his first ever visit to Auckland.

 “It’s a big adjustment, and you do question yourself.
 That’s when you stop, look around, see the people around you.
 You can see everyone’s similar, all doing it together, so you think, let’s get it done.